limestonenetworks/knowledge-base/doc/source/operatingsystem_support/linux_support/linux_backup_rsync.rst

 How to Create Backups on Linux
 ==============================

 There are various different methods to creating backups on Linux and also may be dependent on your distribution as well as your preferences.
-Some of these include Tar, DD, Gnome Disk Utility, Acrois True Image, Norton Ghost for Linux, and CloneZilla to name a few.
+Some of these include Tar, DD, Gnome Disk Utility, Acrois True Image, Norton Ghost for inux, and CloneZilla to name a few.
 However in this article, we will be using rsync as our example.

 Please note that the majority of the information in this article was gathered from `SpiceWorks <https://community.spiceworks.com/how_to/114945-centos-7-backup-and-restore>`_.